Ramplex-Technologies/clujo/README.md

  - All tasks have access to a context object which allows sharing values between tasks
  - If task `i` depends on tasks `j_1,...,j_n`, then it can be guaranteed the context object will have the result of tasks `j_1,...,j_n` under the keys `j_1,...,j_n`.
 The value at these keys is the return of task `j_i`, `i = 1,...,n`.
  - The context object is read-only.
-Modifying the context object directly will will not be reflected in the context object and will result in a runtime error (in strict mode).
+Modifying the context object directly will not be reflected in the context object and will result in a runtime error (in strict mode).
  - If a task has no dependencies it has guaranteed access to the initial context object only (if it was set).
  - A task attempting to access a task result from a task it does not depend on is undefined behavior.
 If the task has run, the value will be present in the context object, but it is not guaranteed to be present.